 Pelvic floor exercises such as Kegel exercises are designed to strengthen the muscles that support your bladder, uterus, and bowels.
 These muscle exercises are easy to do and can be done at home, in the office, or even in the car.
 Contract the muscles you would use to stop the flow of urine, hold for 2-5 seconds, then relax your muscles.
 Repeat 10 times.
 You can do as many sets of Kegel exercises each day as you like.

 If your condition doesn’t improve or if your symptoms are affecting your quality of life, your gynecologist may recommend one of these treatment options:

 This is a conservative treatment option.
 A pessary is a device you can insert into your vagina to give your pelvic organs more support.
 There are a few varieties, including rubber, plastic, and balloon-shaped pessaries.
-Your doctor can insert the device and show you how to remove it, clean it, and re-insert it as needed.
-Sometimes, a pessary can be used temporarily before a surgical fix.
+Your doctor can insert the vaginal pessary and show you how to remove it, clean it, and re-insert it as needed.
+Sometimes, a vaginal pessary can be used temporarily before a surgical fix.

 Cystocele Repair Surgery

 Surgery is typically recommended in severe cases, and only if the woman is finished having children.
-The procedure is performed through the vagina, and involves lifting the bladder and tightening the pelvic floor muscles and connective tissues.
+The procedure is performed through the vagina and involves lifting the bladder and tightening the pelvic floor muscles and connective tissues.
 If the vaginal tissues are atrophied, the surgeon can strengthen them with a special type of tissue graft.

 If you believe you are experiencing symptoms of, or suffering from Cystocele (Prolapsed Bladder), or have questions about it, please see your doctor.